develNerd/develnerd/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently an android developer
+- 🔭 I’m currently an Mobile Developer(Android Native and IOS)
+- I', Excited about KMM
 - 🌱 I’m currently learning Robotics
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with robotics